bkold/CarbonCopy/README.md

 A fork of 'Ribbit - Twitter Clone'

-Carbon Coby is made useing django and incorporates image uploading
+Carbon Coby is made using django and incorporates image uploading

 ***